pkadambi/Wav2TextGrid/readme.md

 ## Acknowledgements
-We would like to thank the authors of the "Charsiu" alignment system found here: https://github.com/lingjzhu/charsiu.
+We would like to thank the authors of the "Charsiu" aligner: https://github.com/lingjzhu/charsiu.

-Portions of this codebase have been adapted from the repo above.
+Parts our code have been adapted from the repo above.